stackriot/wix-style-react/packages/wix-style-react/SUPPORT.md

 If you **suspect** the issue you encountered is related to the component or testkit, before you report an issue, try to verify it by:

 *   Recreate the issue in our playground.
 *   Pin Wix Style React version to a prior one, in order to see if there's no issue there.
-Note that you can check out the [CHANGELOG](https://github.com/wix/wix-style-react/blob/master/CHANGELOG.md) to view the changes of each released version.
+Note that you can check out the [CHANGELOG](https://github.com/wix/wix-style-react/blob/master/packages/wix-style-react/CHANGELOG.md) to view the changes of each released version.

 Once you're absolutely sure the issue is ours, please let us know through the channel or by reporting an issue.

 ### Reporting an issue ![github-mark](/GitHub-Mark-32px.png)

-We use GitHub issues as bugs and feature requests tracker.
+We use Jira as bugs and feature requests tracker.
-If you think you have found a bug, or have a new feature idea- please start by making sure it hasn't already been [reported or fixed](https://github.com/wix/wix-style-react/issues).
+If you think you have found a bug, or have a new feature idea- please start by making sure it hasn't already been [reported or fixed](https://jira.wixpress.com/secure/RapidBoard.jspa?rapidView=2394&projectKey=DSM&view=planning&selectedIssue=DSM-1118&issueLimit=100).
 You can search through existing issues and pull requests to see if someone has reported a similar issue to yours.

 If it does not exist, please follow the following guidelines:

-*   Click [here](https://github.com/wix/wix-style-react/issues/new/choose) to choose the relevant issue template.
+*   Click [here](http://wix.to/i0DYB4w) to get the relevant issue template.

 *   Please begin the title with `<ComponentName/>` where appropriate, and use a succinct description that helps others find similar issues.
-    *   `<FilePicker/>`- `<some feature>` doesn't work ❌ [(Example)](https://github.com/wix/wix-style-react/issues/6202)
+    *   `<FilePicker/>`- `<some feature>` doesn't work ❌
-    *   `<Table/>` - Add support for `<some feature>` ✅ [(Example)](https://github.com/wix/wix-style-react/issues/5668)
+    *   `<Table/>` - Add support for `<some feature>` ✅

 *   Please don't group multiple topics in one issue – each issue should have its own github issue.